Glitches prevent $1,200 stimulus checks from reaching millions of Americans

 Some parents told The Washington Post that they received a $1,200 payment for a single head of household or a $2,400 check for a married couple but that the IRS left out the $500-per-child-under-17 payments.

 IRS and Treasury officials acknowledged they are aware of these issues and are working to fix them.
-A Treasury spokeswoman noted that the IRS processed nearly 80 million payments in less than three weeks.
+A Treasury spokeswoman noted the IRS processed nearly 80 million payments in less than three weeks.
 That’s just over half the 150 million payments expected to go out under the Economic Impact Payment program.

 Social Security recipients will automatically receive the payments later this month.
-Paper checks will have President Donald Trump’s name on them and are expected to start going out in the coming days.
+Paper checks will have President Donald Trump’s name on them and are expected to start going out in coming days.
 Low-income Americans who do not normally file a tax return, including the homeless, are also eligible to receive the $1,200 check, but only if they enter their information in a new non-filers tool on IRS.gov.

 Below is a rundown of the most common issues preventing people from getting the payments and what steps the IRS recommends to rectify them.

-— Millions of H&R Block, TurboTax and Jackson Hewitt customers didn’t get their payments
+— Millions of H and R Block, TurboTax and Jackson Hewitt customers didn’t get their payments

 Customers who use popular tax preparation services such as H&R Block, TurboTax and Jackson Hewitt complained on Twitter and to The Post that they didn’t get their stimulus payment on Wednesday.